GearsProgress/Poke_Transporter_GB/docs/EZ_Flash_Omega_DE.md

 ## Intro

-The EZ Flash Omega Definitive Edition flashcart is the definitive flashcart for Pokémon fans, because it supports DS Link and works with the Gamecube games.
+The EZ Flash Omega Definitive Edition flashcart is the definitive GBA flashcart for Pokémon fans, because it supports DS Link and works with the Gamecube games.

 And we're pleased to report that it will also work as a _target_ with Poke Transporter GB when storing the pokémon game in NOR Flash (Mode B/Single cart mode).
-In fact, this flashcart is the only one that can be used to transfer pokémon towards.
+In fact, this flashcart is the only one that can be used to transfer pokémon _towards_.
 Other flashcarts can only be used to _launch_ Poke Transporter GB.

 _However_, there is a **hardware quirk** that makes using Poke Transporter GB with mode B a bit more involved compared to original pokémon cartridges: If you launch Poke Transporter GB and THEN insert the EZ Flash Omega DE into the cartridge slot, the GBA will simply reboot.
 This doesn't happen when inserting original cartridges.